They're in your state, in your city, and waiting outside your home

 The ZIF connector in action

 I always suspected this to be the case, but I wasn’t certain until I read Console5’s Tech Wiki a few years ago.
 They stated the same as I’d suspected, and since they have the best NES repair manual on the entire internet, I’m gonna go ahead and assume they’re right.
 Though I will say, It’s not unlikely that two people can come to the same wrong conclusions using the exact same logic.
 People have really latched on to the idea that the pins aren’t making a connection due to lack of grip.
-In my experience, this isn’t true with a clean NES.
-Whatever the reason, it sucked back then, and every kid knew it.
+In my experience, this isn’t true.
+In fact, those of you that are using after market pin connectors that supposedly "solve" this problem are making it worse.
+That's a write up for another day though.

-Even without the terrible cartridge port, the NES’ tacked on what we’d now call DRM.
-The Japanese version of the console had no such thing.
-Both the console and the game had matching “lock" and “key” authenticator chips.
-The Lock was within the console, and would trip the reset line continuously unless it could detect a signal generated by the key chip, within each game cartridge.
+As if a terrible cartridge port wasn't enough, Nintendo had the audacity to tack on an early form of DRM.
+The Famicom once again, had no such thing.
+Both the NES and the game had matching “lock" and “key” authenticator chips.
+The Lock was within the console, and would trip the reset line continuously unless it could detect a signal generated by the game cartridges key chip.

-the asshole responsible for everything, seen here within a game
+the chip responsible for everything, seen here within a game

 gives a whole new meaning to "crash"

 You’d be playing Super Mario Bros 3, you’re up to the 6th world, you’ve never seen it, there’s ice everywhere, you’re stone cold focused—- suddenly, the screen goes black, and you see those familiar red curtains, then it goes black again –red curtains, black — red curtains.
 Your soul leaves your body some time between the first and 3rd cycle of this, never to return.
 What was worse is walking into the kitchen to get something and hearing this happen because your dog had the audacity to walk into the room.
 Any little vibration would trigger it, Dogs, Grandma, Siblings, didn’t matter.
-Since it’s resetting in second long intervals,, you’ll hear the first few notes of the game's title screen play repeatedly.
-DUN DUN DUH DUH DUH—-------------DUN DUN DUH DUH DUH —--------- DUN DUN DUH DUH DUH—------ All of this, because the dogs tail knocked the console.
-You can't blame the dog, it’s a dog, it loves you and everyone else.
-The 10NES doesn’t care, and is the most vicious murderer in history.
+Since it’s resetting in second long intervals,, you’ll hear the first few notes of the game's theme incessantly.
+All of this, because the dogs tail knocked the console.
+You can't blame the dog, it's entire purpose in life is to love you unconditionally.
+Extend the same courtesy.
+No, the problem is that the 10NES just doesn’t care. it's the most vicious murderer of fun in history.

-The NES is also weird because the CPU and the Graphics Processor, or Picture Processing Unit as it’s referred to, act more or less independently from each other.
-There’s definitely some synchronization there, but you won't see the program crash because the contacts that send graphical information from the cart to the console are dirty.
-They’re on separate buses, and only communicate via a very specific route.
-You could boot up Mega Man 5, and end up with something that sounds and plays like Mega Man 5, but visually is a scrambled abomination.
-This was always a treat when it happened because it was infrequent.
+You could boot up Duck Hunt, and end up with something that sounds and plays like Duck Hunt, but visually is a scrambled abomination.
+This was always a treat because it was infrequent.
 Sometimes the contacts between the cartridge and the console would be so tenuously connected that you could see it struggling to maintain whatever picture it was drawing.
-Lines would flicker back and forth, Mario’s face and legs would be swapped, Stone Man’s eyes would be missing – weird stuff.
+Lines would flicker back and forth, Mario’s face and legs would be swapped, The Duck Hunt Dog would have two faces – weird stuff.

 My favorites were always when games would boot into the wrong thing.
 This “feature” of the NES is bizarre.
-For reasons I don’t completely understand, two different NES games I owned would boot into a random scenario on occasion.
+For reasons I don’t completely understand, Several NES games I owned would boot into a random scenarios on occasion.
 Mega Man 5 comes to mind, where my cartridge was so dirty it would sometimes boot straight to Gravity Man’s stage.
-The other scenario was with Dragon Warrior.
+The most interesting example happened with Dragon Warrior.

 My copy of Dragon Warrior was dirty, and would power on straight into the animation that plays when the DragonLord assumes his final form.
-Imagine a black screen, with a blue fire breathing dragon phasing into existence over and over again.
-The GIF above isn't of the glitch, I had to recreate it from memory because I couldn't recreate it.
-Of all the problems caused by the NES hardware, this is the most fascinating to me by a wide margin.
-I had no context for what this was back then, so it was creepy and confusing.
-It made the game seen even more mysterious then it already was.
+I always found this to be the most fascinating aspect about the NES hardware.
+To my child self, it was so creepy and confusing.
+It made Dragon Warrior seem even more mysterious than it already was.

 I can easily explain the other two problems, but I still don’t fully understand this one.
 In the case of Dragon Warrior, this happened the very first time I ever tried to play it.
 I wasn’t sure what was going on, and gave up on it for a time because that’s all I could get it to show.
 I know this sounds insane, but believe me, it was very real.

-Super Mario Bros./ Duck Hunt was a weird case, I don’t know if it could be categorized with the other two mentioned examples.
+Sometimes, Tetris would boot and a glitched up rocket would take off.
+Super Mario Bros./ Duck Hunt was another weird one.
 Rather than boot into a random level, this one would occasionally just boot straight to Duck Hunt.
 When I was 4 or 5, I was deathly afraid of Duck Hunt because of its title music and the way the dog would pop up out of the grass.
 While I don’t remember when this happened the first time, I remember being afraid of it happening again.
 It wouldn’t be until I was in my mid 20’s messing around with an NES I’d just repaired that I’d see this happen again.
 I’m glad I saw it, cause it meant I wasn’t crazy.

 what my child brain probably saw